gianfrancovotta/AGENTS4DQ-807861-vecchia-/README.md

 The system produces a structured quality report and presents it through a **Streamlit** web interface with a typewriter-style streaming output.
 All code is also available in a single self-cointaned Jupyter notebook (`main.ipynb`).

+However, we suggest to run ('main.py') in the src folder by typing in the terminal "streamlit run src/main.py" in order to see the graphical interface directly.

 ---

 ## Section 2 — Methods